Centre for Equitable Library Access - CELA

 Closed-captioned films

 Closed captioning is widely available in mainstream movies, TV shows, and documentaries in the library’s collection.
-Text descriptions of the dialogue, music and sound effects appear on the screen.
+Transcribed text and descriptions of the dialogue, music and sound effects appear on the screen.

 Described videos

-Described video is a feature where narrated description of main visual elements, such as settings, costumes, and body language, is provided without interfering with the dialogue.
+Described video is a feature where narrated description of visual elements, such as setting, costumes, and body language, is provided without interfering with the dialogue.
 Many DVDs in the library’s collection have this available as a special feature.

 Large print books